AceN-Space/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

 Intake Phase
 <p>A end user known as Karen is having problems with the banking system at her job.
-Therefore Karen sends in a service request to the help desk for them to look and assist and fix the problem.
+Therefore Karen sends in a ticket request to the help desk for them to look and assist and fix the problem.
 Karen selects general inquiry/other under the help topic tab and fills the ticket description to clarify the issue so that the assigned technician, which is John Doe, can get a general idea how to handle this situation.
-The ticket is then reported and pending for further action and will be assigned to the Support Technician which will be John Doe.
+The ticket is then reported and pending for further action and will be assigned to the IT Support Technician which will be John Doe.
 <img width="998" height="1332" alt="image" src="https://github.com/user-attachments/assets/2e86a89b-9cff-428e-ac90-5d14ae83b7b1" />

 </p>